North Pole Cruise On A Luxury Icebreaker

 Advance planning is essential as expeditions are often booked a year in advance.
 Start planning your North Pole Cruise at least 18 months before departure to ensure you have the best choice of itineraries and cabins.

-The first step to booking your cruise is to contact our Travel Experience Team, who will be happy to help you with your choice of itinerary and provide you details about availability and pricing for your selected voyage.
+First, contact our polar travel advisors, who will help you choose your itinerary and provide you with availability and pricing for your chosen trip.

 North Pole Cruises – a brand by the Expedition Collective Limited